What Happens If My Credit Card Payment Is Late?

-Your due date on a given card is usually the same date every month.
+Your due date on a given card is usually the same every month.
 Knowing that date is the first step to avoiding missed payments.
-Your credit card’s due date can be found on your statement.
+You can find your credit card’s due date on your statement.
 Alternatively, you can always log on to your issuer’s online account center and find your statement due date there.

 3. Focus on smart spending

 Sometimes missing a credit card payment isn’t because you forgot the date – it could be due to struggles with paying that bill.
 Perhaps you have a few bills around the same date, and your paycheck comes afterward, or you’ve had some larger purchases come up.
-One frequently cited tip is to spend what you can afford to pay back each month to avoid building up debt month-to-month, but it bears repeating.
+One frequently-cited tip is to spend what you can afford to pay back each month to avoid building up credit card debt month-to-month, but it bears repeating.

-A helpful place to start is deciding whether a budget can help you, plus getting a quick refresher on discretionary purchases (luxuries that you want) versus necessary costs (your basic needs).
-While this isn’t a fun task, try being brutally honest about needs: housing, transportation, and food are among them.
+A helpful place to start is deciding whether a budget can help you.
+Then, get a quick refresher on discretionary purchases (luxuries that you want) versus necessary costs (your basic needs).
+While this isn’t a fun task, try being brutally honest about essentials such as housing, transportation, and food.
 Many other purchases might fall into the discretionary category instead.
 Cutting back may not have to last forever–just until you get back on track and can pay back what you charge each month.

 Either way, this isn’t the end of the road.
-The best approach is to contact your credit card customer service team to discuss it, and they may be able to offer a payment program that can fit into your financial situation.
+The best approach is to contact your credit card customer service team to discuss it.
+They may be able to offer a payment program that can fit into your financial situation.